 This is the crux of our philosophy.
 We work with each of our customers to help them find an approach that works for them.
-This seemed to resonate with both our clients and others in the industry I speak to, so I thought I’d explain it in more detail.
-I hope it encourages you to have faith in creating your own unique performance management approach that works for you.
+This seemed to resonate with our clients and others in the industry I speak to, so I thought I’d explain it in more detail.
+I hope it encourages you to have faith in creating your own unique agile performance management approach that works for you.

-For the record and the avoidance of doubt, let me just tell you that I think having a single sit-down performance review once a year with your manager with nothing in between is insane.
-I think we’re all agreed that frequent, regular discussions with your manager are essential in the modern workforce.
-In fact, according to a 2018 Forrester paper that was commissioned by Workday, “those with monthly or continuous performance processes are 1.4x to 1.5x more effective at engaging and retaining employees than those with annual processes.”
+For the avoidance of doubt, let me tell you that I think having a single sit-down performance review once a year with your manager with nothing in between is insane.
+I think we’re all agreed that frequent, regular discussions with your manager are essential in the modern workforce and are a big part of an agile performance management system.

 A recent study said that 16 % of employees dread the thought of their annual reviews, but presumably, this means that 84% don’t.

-it takes too long to decide on a rating
+- It takes too long to decide on a rating

-lose track of what’s happened
+- It’s easy to lose track of what’s happened over a year

-too focused on assessment, not the future
+- The appraisal is too focused on assessment, not the future

-we do like to take stock and reflect
+- We do like to take stock and reflect

-I don’t realise how far I’ve gone unless we reflect on a year
+- I don’t realise how far I’ve gone unless we reflect on a year

-I only want to talk about my career once a year
+- I only want to talk about my career once a year

 These are all valid.
-Let’s bear these in mind while we now strip things back to building blocks.
+Let’s bear these in mind while we strip things back to building blocks.

 First, let’s look at the ingredients for any performance management process — and by process, I don’t mean the technology just yet — I mean the approach, the method.

-Objectives, or goals, expectations, or priorities
+Employee goals, objectives, expectations, or priorities

 Each employee faces choices every day.
-Should I do this, or focus on that?
-These goals will help them decide for themselves on the right thing to do.
-Everyone should have a goal, even if it’s just to keep the reception tidy for the next 20 years.
+Should I do this or focus on that?
+These goals will help them decide the right things to do for themselves.
+Everyone should have a goal — even if it’s to keep the reception area tidy for the next 20 years.

-The question to you is: are you copying what another organisation is doing around objectives because you read about them in the news, or are you finding out what works for yourself?
+The question to you is: are you copying what another organisation is doing around objectives because you read about them in the news, or are you finding out what works for you?
 Are you allowing people within your organisation to adjust the system to suit their department or level of seniority?
 No one knows your business better than you, so have the confidence to build an approach that meets your unique needs.

 Feedback, praise, recognition